ccbogel/QualCoder/README.md

 #### Debian-based Linuxes:

-You can install the latest debian package from https://github.com/ccbogel/QualCoder-Debians

-You may need to add unstable repos as described at https://www.binarytides.com/enable-testing-repo-debian/

 Install these modules from the command line

 `sudo apt install python3-lxml python3-ply python3-six python3-pdfminer python3-chardet python3-qt5 python3-pillow`